top of page

 Erin Zhai

-I have worked in a variety of settings including NGO disability services, the Department of Corrections, and the education sector.
-I've worked with a broad range of people—children, youth, adults, individuals with offending backgrounds, neurodiverse people, as well as immigrants and refugees.
-I am also dedicated to community involvement, having volunteered in projects that support neurodiverse children through group programs.
+I have worked in a variety of settings across NGO disability services, the Department of Corrections, and the education sector.
+I've worked with a broad range of people including children, youth, adults, individuals with offending backgrounds, neurodiverse persons, and immigrants and refugees.
+I am also dedicated to community involvement, having volunteered in projects that support neurodiverse children through group programmes.

-I am fluent in both Mandarin and English, and I bring a culturally sensitive approach to all the work I do.
+I am fluent in both Mandarin and English and bring a culturally sensitive approach to all the work I do.

 • Cognitive Behavioural Therapy (CBT)